Havenswood Learning

 Side by Side with Mainstream Education

-By collaborating closely with schools, families, and professionals, we aim to provide flexible, compassionate support that helps children re-engage with learning, build confidence, and achieve better outcomes, while remaining connected to their school community and their friends.
+By collaborating closely with schools, families and professionals, we aim to provide flexible, compassionate support that helps children re-engage with learning, build confidence, and achieve better outcomes, while remaining connected to their school community and their friends.

 Our Education Hub will offer a three-tier approach.
 This will include:

 1. Additional learning support and enrichment activities within a nurturing environment.
+This allows time out to regulate and access activities that will support school attendance.

 3. A dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.